Singapore

 AFFORDABLE

 Gyms are easy and cheap by Singapore standards.
-ActiveSG runs public gyms across the island for a few dollars a session, Anytime Fitness has 24-hour branches in most neighbourhoods, and Virgin Active and Fitness First cover the premium end around the CBD and Orchard.
+ActiveSG runs public gyms across the island for a few dollars a session, Anytime Fitness has 24-hour branches in most neighborhoods, and Virgin Active and Fitness First cover the premium end around the CBD and Orchard.
 Short-stay and class passes are common, so you do not need a long contract.

 Need to Know